A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Mass modelling hypotheses

 In contrast to B24, we do not inject the cluster member line-of-sight velocity dispersion (LOSVD) in their associated dPIE parameters.
 We would rather use them as a new set of constraints, as presented in Sect.~\ref{sect:cl_likelihoods}.
-Hence, it allows us to include more directly the measurement uncertainty on the LOSVD as well as to balance its information against other mass probes, such as strong lensing, within the inference process.
+In doing so, the measurement uncertainties on the LOSVD are more directly accounted for, and their weight naturally balanced against that of other mass probes, such as strong lensing, within the inference process.
 In B24, these quantities are accounted for with the prior on the galaxy scaling law.

 As in B25a (section~4.3), we obtain stellar mass estimates from different SED models used to define three different parametrisations of cluster members.
 Hence, we gain insights into the influence of SED systematic biases on this type of modelling, particularly on the SsHMR discussed in Sect.~\ref{sect:SsHMR_discuss}.